zeke/devcenter-scraper/content/md/heroku-postgres-plans.md

 ### Row limit enforcement

-When you are over the starter tier row limits and try to insert you will see a Postgres error:
+When you are over the hobby tier row limits and try to insert you will see a Postgres error:

     permission denied for relation <table name>

-The row limits of the starter tier database plans are enforced with the following mechanism:
+The row limits of the hobby tier database plans are enforced with the following mechanism:

-1. When a `dev` database hits 7,000 rows, or a `basic` database hits 1 million rows , the owner receives a warning e-mail stating they are nearing their row limits.
+1. When a `hobby-dev` database hits 7,000 rows, or a `hobby-basic` database hits 1 million rows , the owner receives a warning e-mail stating they are nearing their row limits.
 2. When the database exceeds its row capacity, the owner will receive an additional notification.
-At this point, the database will receive a 24-hour grace period to either reduce the number of records, or [migrate to another plan](heroku-postgres-follower-databases#database-upgrades-and-migrations-with-changeovers).
+At this point, the database will receive a 7 day grace period to either reduce the number of records, or [migrate to another plan](heroku-postgres-follower-databases#database-upgrades-and-migrations-with-changeovers).
-3. If the number of rows still exceeds the plan capacity after 24 hours, `INSERT` privileges will be revoked on the database.
+3. If the number of rows still exceeds the plan capacity after 7 days, `INSERT` privileges will be revoked on the database.
 Data can still be read, updated or deleted from database.
 This ensures that users still have the ability to bring their database into compliance, and retain access to their data.